cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    This works with the program CrypTool itself.
 But if the online help is called from a client PC, then it will not be displayed according to the default settings of Windows XP.
-This is no prblem specific for CrypTool, but for all Windows online help.
+This is no problem specific for CrypTool, but for all Windows online help.
+   The HTML-Help-program then normally only shows the content overview of the index, but not the content of single help pages.

    Online help under Windows normally comes from a CHM file, which bundles all single HTML help files.
-Within the Microsoft HTML-Help-Program the Internet Explorer is used to display the HTML help files bundled in the CHM file.
+Within the Microsoft HTML-Help-program the Internet Explorer is used to display the HTML help files bundled in the CHM file.

-   Early XP versios allowed a client PC to display help files on a server.
+   Early XP versions allowed a client PC to display help files on a server.
    To close a security gap the Windows XP update (KB896358) was distributed.
    Unfortunately this patch also causes that the Microsoft HTML help doesn't display the actual help page [but the meta information like